Last updated: 25th January 2022

 Garth’s favourite was the sci-fi looking Tron inspired suite, and Phil loved the suite which was carved with abstract trees, all beautiful creations.
 We really were visiting a living art gallery and this is what we were paying for – high quality art.

-One of the highlights was the Icehotel’s Icebar we felt like we were in a scene straight out of a Disney’s Frozen, wonderfully atmospheric!
-Without realising we had arrived on their opening night, which meant we were offered a free drink, just aswell as we love cocktails and they were expensive!
+One of the highlights was the Icehotel’s Absolut Icebar we felt like we were in a scene straight out of a Disney’s Frozen, wonderfully atmospheric!
+Without realising we had arrived on their opening night, which meant we were offered a free drink, just aswell as we love cocktails and they are expensive!
 On the ice stools and seats were plenty of Reindeer skins nice and cosy! also means your bum won’t get wet.

 The ice glasses are carved from more blocks of pure ice straight from the Torne River.
 Phil couldn’t resist nibbling on them once he’d finished a cocktail.
 They export these ice glasses worldwide, and you can even buy them on their online website!